 Officials are arriving Tuesday evening and will be touring Macduff Seafood, a dedicated session with SWFPA will follow a tour of Seafood Ecosse.
 There'll be a Peterhead market visit, and they are hoping to get onto the new lunar vessel.
 There'll be four MMO reps coming along.

-AB stated that clear lines had to be set, he suggested:
+AB stated that clear lines had to be set, he noted:

 Science: